intel/inference-model-manager/docs/deployment.md

 ## Management API server

-Deployment of management API can be completed when the prerequisites are met and remaining platform components are deployed (CRD, DEX, K8S API with OID, MinIo)
+Deployment of management API can be completed when the prerequisites are met and remaining platform components are deployed (CRD, DEX, K8S API with OID, Minio)

 Management API can be deployed using a helm chart.
 Follow the steps described on [chart](../helm-deployment/management-api-subchart)